Robin Millar (producer): Charity work promoting skills and training

 In July 2017 Millar became a founder trustee of the Institute for Apprenticeships and Technical Education.
 He was a founder trustee of the National Skills Academy for Creative & Cultural from 2008 to 2011 and was instrumental in the project to build The Backstage Centre, part of High House Purfleet.
 Co-located with the Royal Opera House's Bob and Tamar Manoukian Production Centre, the centre hires out its Sound Stage and recording studios to professional companies whilst hosting training courses for young people in backstage skills.
 In 2016 Millar led a charity recording from the Centre involving MPs, the local choir and professional singers to raise funds in memory of MP Jo Cox.
 From 2011 to 2015 Millar was a trustee of Creative & Cultural Skills.
-In 2020 he was appointed chair of the disability charity Scope (charity).
+In 2020 he was appointed chair of the disability charity Scope.
 He has produced music events for charity including when a Patron at UNHCR and was a global ambassador for Leonard Cheshire Disability for eight years.

 Personal life

 He was married to American painter Ellen Trillas from 1979 to 1997.
 They had two children.
-He has been with his partner and long time friend Shelley Davies for twenty years.
+He has been with his wife Shelley for twenty five years.

 Millar appeared on BBC Radio 4's Desert Island Discs on 20 March 2015.